 - Intellectual Property – to protect your intellectual property

 - Personal Information – consent to collect personal information for payroll and HR purposes

-- Surveillance – consent to monitor use of IT systems etc
+- Surveillance – consent to monitoring use of IT systems etc

-- Restraint – to prevent an employee from intefering or disrupting relationship with customers, suppliers, employees and contractors
+- Restraint – to prevent an employee from interfering or disrupting the relationship with customers, suppliers, employees and contractors

 The main difference between casual and part-time is that a part-time employee has an expectation of ongoing work.

 By contrast, a casual has no guaranteed hours of work or expectation of ongoing work in the future.
 Casual employees provide businesses with a great deal of flexibility as casuals can be hired as needed.
-Casual employees are not entitled to the same benefits as a part-time employee and do not receive entitlements such as annual leave, sick leave, notice upon termination and redundancy pay.
+Casual employees are not entitled to the same benefits as part-time employees.
+They do not receive entitlements such as annual leave, sick leave, notice upon termination and redundancy pay.